UltimatumGamer/unleash-sso-authentik/README.md

 The following placeholders will be used:

-- `uneash.company` is the FQDN of WordPress.
+- `uneash.company` is the FQDN of Unleash.
 - `authentik.company` is the FQDN of authentik.

 ### Step 1 - authentik